Leonduif/Angular/README.md

-Angular
+AngularJS Project
 =======

-AngularJS project for fun!

-test 123
+This project contains an overview of the main characters in Season 1 of Game of Thrones.